The French gardens of the Château de Chambord

 An overview of the Chambord gardens

 The question of the state to be restored was of course raised and the answer given was that the only garden which had been completed must be returned to Chambord.
 It is therefore in this garden, a faithful reconstruction of the 18th century garden, that the public can now stroll.
-But it is by going up to the floors of the castle that we can best read the new composition of the esplanade.
+But it’s when you go up to the upper floors of the château that you get the best idea of the new composition of the esplanade.

-To the right of the castle, the eastern parterre is inspired by the layout of the northern parterre, in more restricted proportions and without embroidery motifs.
-Rose bushes, simple, conical and ball-shaped topiaries complete the decor.
+To the right of the château, the east parterre is inspired by the layout of the north parterre, but is smaller and without embroidery motifs.
+Roses, simple plants and conical and ball-shaped topiaries complete the décor.

-Although based on an 18th century design, the gardens harmonize perfectly with the Renaissance facade of the castle.
+Although based on an 18th-century design, the gardens blend in perfectly with the Renaissance facade of the château.
 They allow us to reconnect with the principle theorized in particular by Leon Battista Alberti in the 15th century according to ancient architects, which is that the garden is a plant transition promoting dialogue between stone architecture and the surrounding landscape.

 The key figures of the restitution